1 portrait on display in Room 15 at the National Portrait Gallery

 Sitterback to top

 - Charles Geneviève Louis Auguste André Timothée d'Eon de Beaumont (1728-1810), Diplomatist and transvestite.
-Sitter in 3 portraits.
+Sitter associated with 16 portraits.

 Artistsback to top